JohannesVolk/chessAI/README.md

 You can see that the engine learns and improves its game by looking at different positions.
 In the end, the validation loss is 0.065, which means that the evaluation is only off by 6.5% on average.
 Since both losses are still decreasing, further training could further improve the performance of the model.
+However, since the training and data pre-processing was already very resource intensive (several hours, several GB load on GPU, SSD, etc.), I decided to stop further progress as it already showed a promising learning effect.

-Although the model learns to predict the board evaluation reasonably correctly, it could improve by quite a bit if the data used for training were selected more randomly.
+It could improve by quite a bit if the data used for training were selected more randomly.

-The positions were perhaps not the most challenging, as they are complete games, not played at a very high ELO rank, and therefore the positions are not i.i.d. and most of the predictions either strongly tend to a black or white advantage or are almost perfectly balanced.
+The positions were perhaps not the most challenging, as they are complete games, not played at a very high ELO rank, and therefore the positions are not i.i.d. and most of the predictions either strongly tend to a black or white advantage or are almost perfectly balanced (i.e low ELO play entails major mistakes).
 Therefore, the small tendencies that are needed are not really recognized.